 Count that as yet another perk of the beauty editor gig: Once you've cycled through more than your fair share of fragrance testers, you start to get a pretty clear idea of which scents earn the most compliments.
 Keep scrolling to see the perfume that won the popular vote, according to Byrdie editors.

 "This scent has become my signature purely because it earns me the most compliments.
 In fact, a woman I met for the first time last week told me I smelled better than anything she's ever smelled in her life hands down.
 This one is especially indulgent because it offers warm, woody notes like sandalwood as well as light, fresh florals.
 I'll take it." — Hallie Gould, senior editor

 "Every time I wear this thing, people don't just compliment me—they gush.
 I once sat in a 30-minute-long Uber ride where the (lady) driver talked about nothing but the perfume.
 Somehow, the floral, almost beach-like tuberose scent pleases every nose.
-If it weren't so heart-stoppingly expensive, I'd bathe in it." — Amanda Montell, features editor
+If it weren't so heart-stoppingly expensive, I'd bathe in it." — Amanda Montell, former features editor

 "First of all, I have to agree wholeheartedly with Amanda that nothing draws compliments like Carnal Flower.
 It's like moths to a flame—I've literally had to put headphones in just to indicate that I'm busy at work in order to avoid being interrupted.